 • Vegetarian foods that are made with love.
 Thanks should be given for the food before it is eaten.

-Foods that those following the yogic plant-based diet should avoid eating include:
+Foods and products that those following the yogic plant-based diet should avoid eating include:

 • All types of fish and meat